Brief History

 AI to build Virtual Assistants

 Virtual Assistants/AI assistants are currently being used as the first line of interaction with patients, thereby saving time and resources.
-AI-powered Chatbots have also become the technology of choice for providing health-related information in the current Coronavirus crisis.
-Rapid leaps in Natural Language Processing (NLP) have enabled the widespread launch and use of Voice-based AI platforms like as Alexa and Siri.
+AI-powered Chatbots have also become the technology of choice for providing health-related information nowadays.
+Rapid leaps in Natural Language Processing (NLP) have enabled the widespread launch and use of Voice-based AI platforms like Alexa and Siri.
 The intuitive 24x7 interface of chatbots makes them very strong candidates for the job.

 AI in Wearables